The 2021 REU students and research mentors at UW Bothell.

 - You don't need to have a declared major, but you must have already completed the introductory physics sequence at your school.

 - Participants must be U.S. citizens or permanent residents in order to be supported by NSF funding.
 Other funding opportunities are also available for this program.
 Students who are not U.S. citizens or permanent residents may be eligible for other funding.
-All interested students should apply at the link in the next section.

 How to apply